taoensso/truss/wiki/2-Assertions.md

 To make a useful comparison, ultimately one might want some kind of `relevant-power ÷ relevant-cost`, relative to some specific context and objectives.

 For my part, I'm really pleased with the balance of particular trade-offs that Truss assertions offers.
-As of 2025, Truss assertions continue to be my preferred/default choice for a wide variety of common cases in projects large and small.
+Truss assertions continue to be my preferred/default choice for a wide variety of common cases in projects large and small.

-The best general recommendation I can make is to try actually experiment with the options that seem appealing to you.
+The best general recommendation I can make is to try actually experimenting with the options that seem appealing to you.
 Nothing beats hands-on experience for deciding what best fits your particular needs and tastes.

 See [here](../wiki#motivation) for some of the specific objectives I had for Truss assertions.